softchris/azure-book/azure-cli.md

 ```
 The value `B1` means we are on a basic service plan and `--is-linux` means we will get a linux container

+We are using the `appservice` command above and the sub command `plan` to create our service plan.